KarimMFadel/ecommerce-xml-configuration/README.md

-# trying XML configuraion of Spring
+# XML configuraion of Spring